SchweizerischeBundesbahnen/journey-service/Developer-Manual.md

 #### Deprecated stuff
 Any APIs to be removed soon, will have a `@Deprecated` annotation and will be easily visible in the Swagger-UI (check any migration hints given and migrate as soon as possible).

-Some **properties in response models might have a "description" like "@Deprecated use ... instead"**.
-Unfortunately such marks are not optically supported by Swagger and you have to go through each model-property description carefully.
+Some **properties in response models might have a "description" like "@Deprecated use ... instead"**, to lead you into correcting steps.

 Important:
 * The **generated journey-service-client (see below) does not show any `@Deprecated` fields**, therefore you have to check the Swagger Doc carefully for your cases.